ClearsoundPro/RMS-Navigator/README.md

 ## 🚧 Future Modules

-_Most of these are already active internally — just need adapting for open release:_
+_Most of these are already active internally — just need adapting for public release:_

 - [ ] **Crew Hotels**
 - [ ] **Popup reminders for outstanding Dry Hire returns**